50 Secrets Your Pet Won’t Tell You

 You’re giving me too much food.

 How can you tell?
 I don’t seem motivated by food treats when you’re trying to train me.
 Cut back, and I’ll start to pay attention.
+These are the 8 things vets want you to know about your dog’s food.

 Grooming day means you bring out the big blow-dryer.
 Don’t!